 Clinical Frameworks

-Death: My death doula training with the End of Life Psychedelic Care program (EOLPC) was both centering and expansive.
-It provided me with a solid framework for presence with people and their communities as they navigate death.
-It also informs my ecological work with place and the grief of the Earth.
+Death: I received my Death Doula training through the End of Life Psychedelic Care program (EOLPC); it was both centering and expansive.
+This work provided me with a solid framework for presence with people and their communities as they navigate death.
+It also informs my ecological work and place-based practices as we tend to the grief of the Earth.

-Grief: I have been a student of grief for many years, working with clients, living with a planet in pain, and wading through the deaths of people close to me.
-I have been in awe of the marriage between death and renewal, how grief takes us to the underworld, how we can emerge with vitality.
+Grief: I have been a student of grief for many years, working with clients, living with a planet in pain, and wading through the deaths of people I love.
+I have been in awe of the marriage between death and renewal, of how grief takes us to the underworld, and how we can emerge with renewed vitality.
 I learned about the practice and power of collective grief rituals through my studies with Francis Weller, Holly Truhlar, and Steffi Bednarek.
 I am committed to an ongoing relationship with the presence and movement of grief in our individual and collective lives.

-Earth: I am a member of the Climate Psychology Alliance and practice eco-therapy, integrating nature-based perspectives and accessing the wisdom of the Earth in our work together.
-We are Nature — the Earth is not a backdrop to our healing, but an active partner and guide.
-The cycles of the Earth, encompassing life, death, and renewal, offer a profound model for how we process change, loss, and emergence.
+I am a member of the Climate Psychology Alliance and practice eco-therapy, integrating nature-based perspectives and drawing on the wisdom of the Earth in our work together.
+We are members of the wild world — the Earth is not a backdrop to our healing, but an active partner and guide.
+The cycles of the Earth -life, death, and renewal- offer a profound model for how we can process change, loss, and emergence.
 Learning to listen to the wild movements of our planet, and getting in touch with your own wild places, beyond productivity, can be a deeply regulating and transformational part of the therapeutic process.